-MICS Core Values Academic Excellence Positive Character Service and Leadership

-Response Plan for Infractions at the Elementary/Middle/High School Teacher Level
+MICS Core Values Academic Excellence Positive Character Service and Leadership Response Plan for Infractions at the Elementary/Middle/High School Teacher Level failing to meet expectations.

 Teacher-Level Infractions

 Failure to follow core academic expectations or directions in class, including, but not limited to, not bringing classroom materials, not participating in activities, not completing work in a reasonable time frame, etc.